 Where are the borders of the neighborhood?
-Links to historical maps follow.
+A look at the historical data, with links to historical maps to follow.

 The boundaries of Sunnyside